Generalizations of the Eierlegende-Wollmilchsau: Geminal subvarieties of rank one

 \begin{itemize} \item $1, 2, \ldots, k$, \item $1,2, \ldots, k-1, k, 1, 2, \ldots, k-1, k$, \item $1,2, \ldots, k-1, k, k, k-1, \ldots, 2, 1$, \item $1,2, \ldots, k-1, k, k-1, \ldots, 2, 1$, \item $1,2, \ldots, k-1, k, k-1, \ldots, 2$, for $k>2$. \end{itemize}

-\begin{rem} We will want to consider the cyclic order $1,2$ as an instance of the first case and not the final case, which is why we require $k>2$ in the final case. \end{rem}
+\begin{rem} We will want to consider the cyclic order $1,2$ as an instance of the first case and not the final case, which is why we require $k>2$ in the final case.
+Note that up to re-indexing, $1,2,1$ is the same cyclic order as $1,1,2$ or $1, 2, 2$. \end{rem}

-In the first case, \cite[Lemma 5.4]{MirWri2} shows that $\cM$ is a stratum.
+If, for every surface $(X,\omega)\in \cM$ as above, the cyclic order is the first one above, then \cite[Theorem 1.5]{MirWri2} gives that $\cM$ is a stratum.
 So we can assume that the cyclic ordering is not the first one listed.
 We now establish the base of our induction.

 \begin{lem} When $k=1$, then $\cM$ is a quadratic double of $\cQ(-1^4)$ with two, three, or four preimages of poles marked.

 In particular, Proposition \ref{P:0n} holds when $k=1$. \end{lem} \begin{proof} When $k=1$, the horizontal direction on $(X, \omega)$ has exactly two cylinders - call them $C$ and $C'$ - which are isometric.
 We can assume the vertical direction has either one or two cylinders, each of which crosses each of $C$ and $C'$ only once, as in Figure \ref{F:kEquals2}.